Spoo27/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

 # Name :- V Spoorthi
 # Registration no :- 24007430
-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
-# Uploading soil moisture sensor data in Thing Speak cloud
+# EXP no 5 :- Uploading soil moisture sensor data in Thing Speak cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.